Learn how to create payroll items for taxable fringe benefits.

-After you've created the payroll item, select the scenario that fits how the fringe benefit will be paid to the employee:
+Select the scenario that fits how the fringe benefit will be paid to the employee

-- If the amount will be included on a paycheck with regular wages to offset the taxes, enter the amount, using the Fringe Benefit payroll item, under Other Payroll Items.
+- If the amount will be included on a payroll payment with regular wages to offset the taxes, enter the amount, using the Fringe Benefit payroll item, under Other Payroll Items.

-No other deductions need to be added as the amount isn't added to the net check, and only taxes are calculated.
+No other deductions need to be added as the amount isn't added to the net cheque, and only taxes are calculated.

-- If the employee won't receive any further wages for the year, and the employer will loan the tax amount to the employee, select Addition, select None for Tax Tracking, and the payroll item (for example, called Advance for payroll tax) on the paycheck for the tax amount.
+- If the employee won't receive any further wages for the year, and the employer will loan the tax amount to the employee, select Addition, select None for Tax Tracking, and the payroll item (for example, called Advance for payroll tax) on the payroll payment for the tax amount.